jaysylvester/citizen/README.md

 ### Session Variables

-If sessions are enabled, citizen creates an object called `CTZN.sessions` to store session information.
-Don't access this object directly; use `params.session` in your controller or simply `session` within views.
+If sessions are enabled, you can access session variables via `params.session` in your controller or simply `session` within views.
 These local scopes reference the current user's session without having to pass a session ID.

-By default, the session has four properties: `id`, `started`, `expires`, and `timer`.
+By default, a session has four properties: `id`, `started`, `expires`, and `timer`.
 The session ID is also sent to the client as a cookie called `ctznSessionID`.

 Setting session variables is pretty much the same as setting cookie variables:

-    session.username = 'Danny';
-    session.nickname = 'Doc';

     emitter.emit('ready', {
-      content: content,
-      session: session
+      session: {
+        username: 'Danny',
+        nickname: 'Doc'
+      }
     });

 Sessions expire based on the `sessionTimeout` config property, which represents the length of a session in milliseconds.
-The default is 20 minutes.
-The `timer` is reset with each request.
+The default is 1200000 (20 minutes).
+The `timer` is reset with each request from the user.
 When the `timer` runs out, the session is deleted.
 Any client requests after that time will generate a new session ID and send a new session ID cookie to the client.
 Remember that the browser's session is separate from the server's session, so any cookies you've set with an expiration of `session` are untouched if the user's session expires on the server.
 You need to clear those cookies manually at the start of the next server session if you don't want them hanging around.

 To forcibly clear and expire the current user's session: